FAQ

 The required 60% approval for bonds provides some level of oversight regarding these 20-27 year tax obligations.

-If anything, I would like to see another requirement that 50+% of eligible voters need to vote before any tax measure (that affects 100% of local citizens) is approved.
+If anything, another requirement should be that 50+% of eligible voters need to vote before any tax measure (that affects 100% of local citizens) is approved.
 And at the least, tax measures should only be run on the November elections – not these stealth special elections in February and April.

 School districts (and other taxing districts) can and should voluntarily follow TILA (Truth In Lending Act) type policies.
 The following should be provided in districts’ resolutions, voters’ pamphlets (as possible), mailers and/or online campaign materials: